projectbuendia/buendia/openmrs/README.md

 # Buendia server (OpenMRS module)

 Follow these instructions to get your system set up to do Buendia server development.
+See the [Buendia wiki](https://github.com/projectbuendia/buendia/wiki) for more details about the app.

 ## Prerequisites